Dan Patrick (politician): Texas Senate

-Patrick was first elected to Texas State Senate's seventh district in 2006, winning the primary election with 68.8% of the vote and the general election with 69.2% of the vote.
+Patrick was first elected to the Texas State Senate's seventh district in 2006, winning the primary election with 68.8% of the vote and the general election with 69.2% of the vote.
 His term began on January 9, 2007, with the convening of the Eightieth Texas Legislature.

 In the 2010 general election, Patrick was reelected with 86.4% of the vote.
 He also endorsed Rick Perry for re-election in the 2010 election.
 Soon after winning re-election, Patrick announced, and subsequently created, a Tea Party Caucus in the Texas state legislature, which at its creation had 48 legislative members.

 Patrick obtained passage of three Senate bills during his first session.
 In the Senate, Patrick actively advocated for a "fiercely conservative agenda."
 At the time, few of his proposals passed.

 W. Gardner Selby, editor of the Austin American-Statesmans "PolitiFact Texas", listed Patrick as third among the top 10 Republican political influencers in Texas.
 Patrick is also listed in Texas Monthly as one of the state's most powerful players.

 During his first month as a legislator, Patrick introduced legislation to make abortion in Texas illegal should the U.S. Supreme Court overturn Roe v.
 Wade.

 In May 2012, acrimony between Patrick and fellow Republican state senator John Carona was widely reported throughout Texas.
 In an email exchange, Patrick accused Carona of spreading false rumors about Patrick's marriage.
 Carona denied that, and additionally denied having commented on Patrick's sexuality.
 Carona further said to Patrick: "I've never been shy about sharing my dislike and distrust of you.
 Put bluntly, I believe you are a snake oil salesman, a narcissist that would say anything to draw attention to himself."
 News reports suggested the feud was motivated by positioning to succeed David Dewhurst as lieutenant governor should Dewhurst have won a seat as U.S. senator in 2012.